In the second series of our GDPR Blog posts, we look at the Internal Impacts of GDPR for Organisations

 - Retention periods

-- The right of complaint where customers are unhappy with your implementation of any of these criteria
+- The right of a complaint where customers are unhappy with your implementation of any of these criteria

 - Whether their data will be subject to automated decision making